Feldman-Katok pseudometric and the GIKN construction of nonhyperbolic ergodic measures

 \section{Feldman-Katok Pseudometric}

+In this section, we first recall the definition of Besicovitch pseudometric, then introduce Feldman-Katok pseudometric, which extends $\fbar$ to general metric spaces.

-The metrics $\dbar$ and $\fbar$ on $\M_\sigma(\mathscr A^\infty)$ are related with identically denoted pseudometrics on $\mathscr A^\infty$.
-This connection is described in more details in \cite{ORW, Shields, Weiss}.
+For symbolic dynamical systems (subsystems of the full shift $(\mathscr{A}^\infty,\sigma)$) the metrics $\dbar$ and $\fbar$ on $\M_\sigma(\mathscr A^\infty)$ defined in Section \ref{sec:fbar-dbar} are related with identically denoted pseudometrics on $\mathscr A^\infty$ given by, respectively, \eqref{formula} and \eqref{eq:fbar}.
+This connection is described in more detail in~\cite{ORW, Shields, Weiss}.
 From the point of view of ergodic theory there is no need to extend $\dbar$ and $\fbar$ from $\mathscr A^\infty$ to more general metric spaces.
-It turns out, however, that for some geometric applications an extension of $\dbar$, called the \emph{Besicovitch pseudometric}, is very useful (see \cite{KLO} and references therein).
-Here we first recall the definition of Besicovitch pseudometric, then introduce Feldman-Katok pseudometric, which extends $\fbar$ to general metric spaces.
+It turns out, however, that for some geometric applications an extension of $\dbar$, called the \emph{Besicovitch pseudometric}, is very useful (see \cite{BCKO,BL,KLO} and references therein).
+On the other hand, we are not aware of any analogue of $\fbar$ pseudometric for general metric space in the literature.